 I am a passionate believer that everyone, regardless of where they live, should get the opportunity to be the best they can be.

 It is a national scandal that we are denied the talents of so many people because they are held back by poverty or injustice.
-No-one should be disadvantaged because of their postcode, income, gender, sexuality or race.
+No-one should be disadvantaged because of their postcode, income, gender, sexuality, disability or race.

 I want opportunities for all, especially the young people I meet in Liverpool, who could and should be the next generation of great Britons.